-Now this particular question, you will have to face it multiple times both at university interviews and at the embassy interview for your student visa, it is one of the most important questions throughout the course of your studying abroad even when you have arrived the country and intend to renew your residence permit, so be sure to pay attention to this one.
-Now we believe that you want to study abroad because either you or your parent/guardian can afford the fees and living cost, do not at anytime consider cost of living and fees to be a one time scale through question, but for the purpose of this article we would explain why you need to take your time to answer this question, if you are sponsoring yourself then you have to state
+Now this particular question, you will have to face multiple times both at university interviews and at the embassy interview for your student visa, it is one of the most important questions throughout the course of your studying abroad even when you have arrived in the country and intend to renew your residence permit, so be sure to pay attention to this one.
+Now we believe that you want to study abroad because either you or your parent/guardian can afford the fees and living costs, do not at any time consider the cost of living and fees to be a one-time scale through the question, but for the purpose of this article we would explain why you need to take your time to answer this question, if you are sponsoring yourself then you have to state

 “I will be sponsoring myself for my postgraduate or undergraduate studies as i have adequate savings during my full time work” but if you are sponsored by your parent or guardian you can answer elaborativelythat” My Father, is a doctor who works with the National Health institute in my country and he would be sponsoring my education and living expenses through out my studies”

 If you do not have sufficient funds to study abroad, please do not bother applying for paid admission process, consider applying for a scholarship.

 13.)
 Do you have a job?
 Are you satisfied with it?
 If so, why would you quit it?